kelseyabreu/biomastersCampaign/README.md

 "You're right.
 I'll tell them to keep playing.
 To keep learning.
 To pay attention to that feeling of connection.
 And to teach others when they're ready."

 PLAYER:
-"The calling spreading?"

-Mr.BioMaster:
-"Maybe.
-Or maybe just people starting to see the web the way we see it.
-Either way - that's good.
-That's exactly what we're trying to do."

-PLAYER:
 "Make everyone a BioMaster."